 Pre-reading is not expected or required.
 However, if a student wishes to read ahead, that is always acceptable at G3.
 Some students prefer to enjoy a novel in its entirety before beginning to discuss and analyze it with classmates.

-We feel that the pressure of being graded destroys gifted students’ intrinsic love of learning so we do not offer graded courses at the middle school level.
+We feel that the pressure of being graded destroys gifted students’ intrinsic love of learning so we do not offer graded courses as of June 2018.
 Instead, we ask students to explore their interests and customize their own paths through our coursework.
 However, students can always keep track of their class achievements by viewing progress bars, course checklists, and earned badges.
 In addition, all students who complete a minimum of 75% of required assignments can earn a Certificate of Completion.

 At G3, we do our best to make the material interesting so that students will be excited to do their homework.
 We also have a gamified system of badges and experience points that encourage students to spend time in their classes, work on assignments, and participate fully in live webinars.
 You can learn more on our page about how G3 courses work.